-Australian Grey Nurse shark persecution is an incredibly sad story of mistaken identity.
-Big and fierce looking, with a set of prominent sharp teeth.
-The Grey Nurse moves through the water in a slow but apparently determined manner.
+Australian Grey Nurse shark persecution is an incredibly sad story… Basically one of mistaken identity, largely because Grey Nurse are big, rather fierce looking and have a set of prominent sharp teeth.
+Plus they move through the water in a slow but apparently determined manner.

 My first such encounter was about 15 years ago at Flat Rock near Stradbroke Island in Moreton Bay, Queensland.
 I was diving the shark gutters on the northeast side of Flat Rock.
 Grey Nurse Sharks are known to gather there from June to October each year.
 And although thoroughly briefed on what to expect and do prior to entering the water.
 I have to admit I was more than just a little concerned when I saw the first shark heading in my direction.